lijiacd985/Mmint/README.md

 chr10-10084773-10085013	1.00	0.68	0.95

+mplot cluster -i A.G.bed B.G.bed C.G.bed -N A B C -o cluster -l average

+A.G.bed is the output file from MAOBS (mcall) or it can be bed files with at least four columns: chr1  start   end   methylationRatio

 3. mCor.py

 This script will generate the correlation matrix for all the samples and some basic statistics.
 It will also generate a plot with diagnol as histgram of methylation ratio for each sample; offdiagnal as pairwise density for methylation ratio.